starandtina/frontend-interview-questions/README.md

 * What's the common properties used with `form`?
 * What's going on if we don't set the `type` property for `input` element?
 * What's the use case if we set the `type` property as `image` for `input` element?
+* What's the purpose for the `viewport`?
+What's the common control props you had ever used with `viewport`?

 ## <a name='css'>CSS</a>